 Production and Ad Valorem Taxes

 Production taxes were calculated using the tax rates for each state in which the reserves are located.
-Ad valorem taxes were estimated using rates provided by Antero.
+Ad valorem taxes were estimated using rates provided by Antero based on historical payments.

 Operating Expenses, Capital Costs, and Abandonment Costs